Special Operations Executive: Training and operations

 Guy Burgess created the School for Destruction at Brickendonbury and served as its first schoolmaster, and second-in-command of the installation.

 The first British training school for guerrilla warfare, originally called the School for Destruction and established by Section D, was later absorbed by SOE.
 It was officially called Station XVII, or Station 17, and headquartered out of the manor house at Brickendonbury, and occupied the estate's extensive grounds, which were over 1,000 acres at the time.
 Station 17 was the brainchild of Guy Burgess, an operative for Section D serving under Laurence Grand, who desired to see students produced from an official military doctrine of irregular warfare.
-When the War Office purchased Brickendonbury in 1939, they placed Burgess as second-in-command of the training facility under Frederick Peters.
-The man that Burgess hired to create the curriculum for the school was Kim Philby.
+When the War Office purchased Brickendonbury in 1939, they placed Burgess as second-in-command of the training facility under Frederi Peters.
+Burgess hired Kim Philby to create the curriculum for the school.

-Burgess initially desired that the school should be called the "Guy Fawkes School," but that name didn't stick.
+Burgess initially desired that the school should be called the "Guy Fawkes School," but that name did not stick.
 After the merger into SOE, D School came to be known as STS 17, where Burgess and Philby produced the first batch of SOE officers trained entirely in-house.
 Burgess was later arrested for drunk driving and removed from command.
-In other words, the two men who produced the first batch of SOE officers and wrote its training curriculum – Philby and Burgess – were both double agents working for the Soviet Union.
+Thus, the two men who produced the first batch of SOE officers and wrote its training curriculum – Philby and Burgess – were double agents working for the Soviet Union.
 However, at this early stage in the war, the Cold War had not yet begun, and the USSR also had a desire to see the destruction of Nazi Germany.